 Growing Conditions for Hylotelephium

-Hylotelephiums will thrive in conditions that many other plants thrive in, but will do just as well in less hospitable areas.
-These plants are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
+These popular garden plants are easy to grow.
+Hylotelephiums are ideal for that part of your garden that gets too much sun or too little water to grow anything else.
 They also grow well in containers.

-Border Stonecrops prefer full sun.
-They tolerate some light part shade in hot summer climates, but will produce weak floppy growth when grown in too much shade or in overly rich soils.
-Plant in an area of your garden that gets 6 hours of sunlight a day.
+Hylotelephiums prefer full sun.
+They tolerate light to partial shade in hot summer climates but produce weak, floppy growth when grown in deep shade or overly rich soils.
+Plant Hylotelephium in an area of your garden that gets 6 hours of sunlight daily.

-General Care For Hylotelephium
+General Care for Hylotelephium

-Hylotelephiums are drought tolerant plants.
-The best way to water these plants is to use "soak and dry" method.
-Get the soil completely wet and then wait until the soil is dry before watering again.
+These succulents are drought-tolerant once established.
+The best way to water Hylotelephiums is to use the "soak and dry" method.
+Get the soil completely wet, and then wait until it is dry before watering again.

 How to Propagate Hylotelephium

-Hylotelephiums can be grow form seeds, division or stem cuttings.
+Hylotelephiums can be grown from seeds, division, or stem cuttings.

 Pests and Diseases of Hylotelephium